Improve your public speaking skills with this affordable online course

 - You'll get 16 hours of lessons from an award-winning business school professor

 As part of an ongoing series, the CNN Underscored team showcases outstanding deals you can shop right now in the CNN Store.
 Each week, we feature a product we think you'll love.
-This week, we're highlighting The Complete Presentation and Public Speaking Course ($15, originally $200; store.cnn.com).
+This week, we're highlighting The Complete Presentation and Public Speaking Course ($15; store.cnn.com).

 Do you have a fear of public speaking, or just want to get better at it?
 You're not alone.
 Experts say nervousness when speaking in front of a group is normal.
 They also say that practice and preparation can help you overcome anxiety — especially if you practice a lot.

 To get you started, we'd recommend The Complete Presentation and Public Speaking Course.
-Originally a $200 value, this 16-hour course is on sale at the CNN Store for just $15.
+This 16-hour course is on sale at the CNN Store for just $15.
 Once you purchase, you'll have lifetime access to a logically sequenced lineup of lessons on public speaking and presentation.
 This course is suitable for all levels of experience.

 The course is taught by Chris Haroun, an award-winning business school professor, venture capitalist and MBA graduate from Columbia University.
 Given his years of success, you can bet Haroun will have a ton of tools you can add to your repertoire as you follow along.